One of the best ways to keep your Dachshund healthy throughout their entire life is to feed them the correct amount of food.

 First, determine your Dachshund’s ideal weight

-The first step in determining how much you should be feeding your Dachshund, you need to determine their ideal weight.
+The first step in determining how much you should be feeding your Dachshund is finding their ideal weight.

 A standard Dachshund will weigh anywhere from 16-32lbs, whereas a mini Dachshund should be no more than 11lbs.